 Let these loved ones know you have your own goals, and you are working towards goals that are meaningful to you.
 You may inspire them to make a positive change too.

 Form a plan.
 Schedule a regular appointment with yourself (+/- partner) to review your progress, monthly, quarterly or bi-annually.
-Put it in your calender with reminders.
+Put it in your calendar with reminders.
 Make it a priority.

 Find a way to remind yourself of your “Why”.
 Something that inspires you related to your largest goal.
 It may be a picture of your kids in your wallet, or some words stuck on your credit card (fully paid off home?).